tillbiskup/evedata/docs/architecture.rst

     The two interfaces of the evedata package: eveH5 is the persistence layer of the recorded data and metadata, and evedataviewer and radiometry are Python packages for graphically displaying and processing and analysing these data, respectively.
 Most people concerned with the actual data will use either use evedataviewer or the radiometry package, but not evedata directly.

 A more complete picture, showing all subpackages, is given below in :numref:`Fig. %s <fig-uml_evedata>`.
-Note that here, so far no distinction between the different layers (core domain, business rules, interfaces) has been made.
+Note that here, so far no (graphical) distinction between the different layers (core domain, business rules, interfaces) has been made.

 .. _fig-uml_evedata: